-Silicon is the second most abundant element after oxygen that found 27.6 percent in the earth’s crust but it cannot found free in nature.
+Silicon is the second most abundant element after oxygen found 27.6 percent in the earth’s crust but it cannot be found free in nature.
 It has a high affinity for oxygen forming the stable SiO4 unit which combines with another to form a variety of silicates.
 Silica and silicates occur widely in the sand, clays, and various silicate minerals.

 It is produced by reducing SiO2 (sand) by high pure coke in an electric arc furnace (SiO2 + 2C → Si + 2CO).
 The formation of SiC was prevented by using excess SiO2.
 The product is nearly 96 to 97 percent pure.
 It was purified by converting SiCl4.
 The compound SiCl4 was purified by distillation and reduced by magnesium and zinc to produced pure silicon.
 Super pure silicon is used in the electronics industry as a semiconductor and obtained by zone refining.

 It crystallizes like a diamond with a Si-Si bond distance in the crystalline solid equal to 235 pm.
 At very high pressure, a denser distorted form may be produced, but the Si-Si bond distance remains practically unchanged.
 The sum of the four ionization energies is very high.
 Therefore, attaining a noble gas configuration by losing four electrons is unfavorable.
-In most cases, it attains by the formation of four covalent bonding with sp3 hybridization.
-Multiple chemical bonding also formed by using its vacant 3d-orbital and filled p-orbital with oxygen, nitrogen, or halogens atom.
+In most cases, it is attains by the formation of four covalent bonding with sp3 hybridization.
+Multiple chemical bonding is also formed by using its vacant 3d-orbital and filled p-orbital with oxygen, nitrogen, or halogens atom.

 Silicon compounds are stereochemistry different from their carbon analogs.
 For example, (SiH3)3N is planar but (CH3)3N is tetrahedral.
 The chemical behavior and compounds of Group-14 elements dominated under + 4 and + 2 oxidation states.